 Buying an older commercial property

-Older commercial buildings can offer the landlord a huge opportunity to improve the property value.
+Older commercial buildings can offer the buyer a huge opportunity to improve the property value.
 The premises may look weary after years of operation.
 A retail asset may need new carpeting, an air conditioning unit upgrade, or even a new coat of paint.
 The previous landlord may have been complacent and missed the opportunity to install a decent pylon sign out the front of the retail premises.

 If an old asset has had a recent fit-out or upgrade, then there are probably many tax-reducing opportunities available to you.
 A $200,000 reverse cycle air conditioning unit will have very useful depreciation benefits if it were recently installed in your premises.

 And finally, an older building may be situated in a precinct that is well-known and established.

 Customers or clients of your ideal tenant may know the area well for a it being a locale for particular business – say, for large format retailers or white-collar businesses – and your older premises may be a popular target for the local catchment.
 This could take the guessing game out of the relevance of your property’s location.
 Because there is evidence that your property (and thus a relevant occupant) meets the needs of the community it is serving.